vincentmwong/github-page-hugo/content/_index.md

 menu: "mainmenu"
 ---

-I'm a PhD student pursuing a dual degree in Informatics (Complex Systems) and Cognitive Science, and a fellow of the <a href="https://cns-nrt.indiana.edu">NSF Research Traineeship</a>.
-My research focuses on societal
+I'm <strong>Vincent Wong</strong>, a PhD student in Informatics (Complex Systems) and Cognitive Science, and a fellow of the <a href="https://cns-nrt.indiana.edu" style="color:rgb(69, 102, 155)">NSF Research Traineeship</a>.

-[Picture of a network here]

-Society is the daily motion of every single human life playing out in a symphony of voices.
-Cities breathe.
-[MORE EXAMPLES].
 My research focuses on understanding how this larger-scale social behavior can arise out of the dynamic psychology of a single person.